 In the public sector, after posts in the U.S. Department of State, Dr. Shinn served as the National Intelligence Officer for Asia at the Central Intelligence Agency.
 He became Assistant Secretary of Defense for Asia at the Pentagon from 2006 – 2008, where his area of policy responsibility ranged from Herat to Honolulu and included, notably, the War in Afghanistan.

 He currently sits on the advisory boards of CQS, a London-based hedge fund; Kenshō Financial, a Cambridge-based data analytics firm; and Monitor360, a San Francisco-based narrative analytics firm.

-His unclassified publications include articles on political risk in Institutional Investor magazine; a chapter in The Great Recession’s Impact on Corporate Governance (Cambridge University Press, 2011); Afghan Peace Talks: A Primer (RAND Press 2011), with James Dobbins; and Political Power and Corporate Control (Princeton University Press, 2005), with Peter Gourevitch.
+He is a regular contributor to Institutional Investor magazine on political risk.
+Other academic publications include chapters in Politics in the New Hard Times (Cornell University Press, 2013) and The Great Recession’s Impact on Corporate Governance (Cambridge University Press, 2011); Afghan Peace Talks: A Primer (RAND Press 2011), with James Dobbins; and Political Power and Corporate Control (Princeton University Press, 2005), with Peter Gourevitch.

 He holds a BA from Princeton, MBA from Harvard, and a PhD from Princeton.